-Women who exercise a lot or have physically demanding jobs will generally need to consume more nutrients to stay healthy.
+Women who exercise a lot or have physically demanding jobs may need to consume more nutrients to stay healthy.

-Research suggests that female athletes and those with active military jobs are at a higher risk of becoming deficient in vitamin D and calcium, which can lead to weakened bones and increased risk of injury.
+Research from 2014 suggests that female athletes and those with active military jobs have a higher risk of deficiencies in vitamin D and calcium.
+This can lead to weakened bones and a greater risk of injury.

-Very active women may also be a greater risk of iron deficiency.
+Those who are very active may also have a greater risk of iron deficiency.

 Women with heavy periods

-Anyone who is concerned about their periods or heavy menstrual bleeding should speak to a doctor.
+Anyone who has concerns about their periods or heavy menstrual bleeding should speak with a doctor.

 Pregnancy and breastfeeding

-- Iodine, which is important for healthy brain development.
-The RDA is 220 mcg for pregnant women and 290 mcg for those who are breastfeeding.
+Iodine is important for healthy brain development.
+The RDA is

 Vegan or vegetarian diet

-For example, vitamin B-12 is generally only found naturally in animal products.
-So, to meet their RDA, vegans and vegetarians may need to take supplements or eat foods fortified with B-12, such as some breakfast cereals and milk alternatives.
+For example, vitamin B12 only tends to occur naturally in animal products.
+Therefore, vegans and vegetarians may need to take supplements or eat foods fortified with vitamin B12.
+Examples of these include some breakfast cereals and milk alternatives.

-Vegans and vegetarians may also need to ensure they are getting enough protein, calcium, iron, and zinc.
-The best way to do this to eat a balanced and varied diet that includes foods, such as:
+There may also be low levels of iron, protein, calcium, and zinc in a vegetarian or vegan diet.
+The best way to prevent deficiencies while following one of these is to eat a balanced and varied diet that includes foods such as: